otammato/Ansible_Terraform/README.md

 ```

 <br><br>
-### 6. Copy your public key (in my case it is test_delete.pem) to the master server and place it in home/ec2-user/.ssh, also assign this rights:
+### 6. Copy your public key (in my case it is test_delete.pem) to the master server and place it in home/ec2-user/.ssh, also assign these rights:
 <br><br>

 ```